Joeycho/React-redux-pet-management-system/README.md

 Seed some datas into sqlite3.
 In this example, I put 2 clinics and 1 owner.

-`rails server -p 3005`
+`rails server`

-This command is for running the backend server on port number 3005.
+This command is for running the backend server on port number 3000.
 It will show the URL address to access.
 Make sure that it contains `http` protocol.
 It should be `http`, not `https`.
-In my example, it was `http://0.0.0.0:3005`.
+In my example, it was `http://0.0.0.0:3000`.

+`npm start` under `/react-redux-pet-management-system` folder.

+This will run Frontend React-redux app and Rails api app.

 ## Development Environment